Bandwidth/python-sdk/docs/MediaApi.md

 Upload Media

 Upload a file.
 You may add headers to the request in order to provide some control to your media file.
+A list of supported media types can be found [here](https://support.bandwidth.com/hc/en-us/articles/360014128994-What-MMS-file-types-are-supported-).

 ### Example